Protecting our glorious coastlines

 The Canterbury wave buoy keeps watch

 Waves are the driving force behind all the changes we see from day to day on the beaches of Canterbury.
 They have a huge impact on Canterbury's coast and coastal waters.
 The Canterbury wave buoy is moored in about 76 metres of water, 17 kilometres east of Le Bons Bay, Banks Peninsula at Latitude 43° 45’ South, Longitude 173° 20’ East.
-It sends us information about the waves off the coast every half hour.

 We have developed wave measurement tools to make it easier to track coastal erosion and the impact of waves on our shoreline.